That 70s Show: Loss by loss, a unique era of baseball fades

 “If you stuck a DVD in of a game from the 1970s, I think a 15-year-old would be very surprised,” says Cait Murphy, who chronicled one early 20th-century season in “Crazy ’08: How a Cast of Cranks, Rogues, Boneheads, and Magnates Created the Greatest Year in Baseball History.”

-The players of the 1970s, too, felt more accessible, less members of another breed.
+The players of the 1970s, too, felt more accessible.
 They’d come home and manage a supermarket or open a beer distributor or sell insurance.
-Pocoroba owned a business called Sausage World.
 For many, this second career wasn’t a choice; baseball’s pay then created a standard of living very different from today’s.

 “The younger people who are into this era, they kind of marvel at how MLB players from the 70s, they look like they could have been your math teacher or the guy working down at the auto-parts shop,” says Dan Epstein, author of “Big Hair and Plastic Grass: A Funky Ride Through Baseball and America in the Swinging ’70s.”